Samguli/Samguli/README.md

 - 👋 Hi, I’m @Samguli
-- 👀 I’m interested in Frontend web development
+- 👀 I’m experienced QA Engineer
-- 🌱 I’m currently learning react
+- 🌱 I have basic, in some points intermediate understanding of web development tools/languages like HTML, CSS, JS and REACT
-- 💞️ I’m looking to work for a company, startup and etc asa junior developer
+- 💞️ I’m looking for a job for a company, startup and etc as a SDET
 - 📫 How to reach me guliyev.samir@outlook.de

 <!---